Skip to content

 Canadians will vote in a federal election on April 28.

-In the Courtenay-Alberni riding, the incumbent is Gord Johns of the NDP, who will run against Conservative Party candidate Kris McNichol, Liberal Party candidate Brian Cameron and Green Party candidate Chris Markevich.
+In the Courtenay-Alberni riding, the incumbent is Gord Johns of the NDP, who will run against Conservative Party candidate Kris McNichol, Liberal Party candidate Brian Cameron, Green Party candidate Chris Markevich, People's Party of Canada candidate Thomas Gamble and Animal Protection Party of Canada candidate Teresa Knight.

 Johns was first elected the riding's Member of Parliament in 2015 and was the NDP critic for mental health and harm reduction before Parliament was dissolved for the election.